Supercruise: Military use

-Independently, Russia is working on Izdelje 30 (after AL31F and AL41F derivatives modifications, like 117S turbofan) and RD33MKRU Morskaja Osa; an all-new AL-41 engine with a complete redesign is underway to add supercruise ability to the Sukhoi Su-57.
+Independently, Russia is working on izdeliye 30 (after AL-31F and AL-41F derivatives modifications, like izdeliye 117S turbofan) and RD-33MKRU Morskaja Osa; an all-new AL-41 engine with a complete redesign is underway to add supercruise ability to the Sukhoi Su-57.
 This has yet to bear fruit, but the stop-gap 117S engine, produced by this program, may achieve the supercruise goal already.
 While testing a Su-35BM fighter equipped with these engines, it managed to accelerate past Mach 1 without using the afterburner, suggesting that it had supercruise capability.
 It has yet to be seen whether this will be possible with a combat load.